Are you looking for ways to travel from Guatemala City to Antigua?

 - Bicycle rental

-With its shared lounge and extravagant bar, Selina Antigua makes one of the most beautiful and elegantly decorated places to stay in Antigua.
-Located within a couple of minutes from the Santa Catalina Arch.
+With its shared lounge and extravagant bar, Selina Antigua is one of the most beautiful and elegantly decorated places to stay in Antigua.
+Located a couple of minutes from the Santa Catalina Arch.

 Here is another other great recommendations for Antigua if you were looking for a more luxury style hotel or you feel like a rest from staying in hostels.